+Figure 9.
+Internal wave occurrence map of the UK continental shelf for the years 2006 - 2012, derived automatically from SAR data.
+The blue labels show regions with high occurrence if IW, identified by visual inspection of occurrence maps (see Section 4.2 for details).
+The occurrence frequency is shown using gradations of white and red.

 4.2 Evaluation Results

-IW-like features are detected consistently throughout the year very close to the coast, though some of these near-coast detections are likely to be false positives due to interaction of surface waves with the coastal bathymetry.
+We visually inspected all monthly IW occurrence maps to identify patterns of IW occurrence (see Supplementary Material to access the maps).
+IW-like features are detected consistently throughout the year very close to the coast, though many of these near-coast detections are likely to be false positives due to interaction of surface waves with the coastal bathymetry.
 Further from the coast we can be more confident in our results.
 There follows a list of the most prominent non-coastal IW detection features seen in Figure 9-11 in the UKCS, from west to east.
-The features are denoted with letters and their location is shown in red in Figure 9
+The features are denoted with letters and their location is shown in red in Figure 9.
+Selected features are shown in closeup in Figure 13.

-A: A very strong, localized feature is visible close to the westernmost extremity of the UKCS in the Iceland Basin, centered on about 58° 30’ N, 22° 30’ W in waters around 3000 m deep, around 150 km from the nearest bathymetric feature, Hatton Bank, which at its shallowest is around 500 m deep.
+A (see Figure 13(a)): A very strong, localized feature is visible close to the westernmost extremity of the UKCS in the Iceland Basin, centered on about 58° 30’ N, 22° 30’ W in waters around 3000 m deep, around 150 km from the nearest bathymetric feature, Hatton Bank, which at its shallowest is around 500 m deep.
 This feature appears mainly in 2006, 2010 and weakly in 2009, most strongly in March and October, slightly further south in September and in a more dispersed form in June.

-B: Separated from feature A to the east is a generally more dispersed feature that runs along the western edge of Hatton Bank between the southern edge of the UKCS at about 57° N, 22° W and about 59° N, 20° W, appearing in 2006 and 2010 and in the same months except September.
+B (see Figure 13(a)): Separated from feature A to the east is a generally more dispersed feature that runs along the western edge of Hatton Bank between the southern edge of the UKCS at about 57° N, 22° W and about 59° N, 20° W, appearing in 2006 and 2010 and in the same months except September.
 This suggests that the features are related, e.g. non-horizontally-propagating IWs may be generated at the edge of Hatton Bank and propagate down to the seafloor and back up to the Icelandic Basin.

-C: A small, distinct feature is visible on the southern edge of Hatton Bank at the edge of the UKCS at about 57° N, 19° W, appearing strongly in October 2006, with weaker features dispersed northwards from this feature along the southern edge of Hatton Bank to about 59° N, 15° W, appearing strongly in January 2009.
+C (see Figure 13(a)): A small, distinct feature is visible on the southern edge of Hatton Bank at the edge of the UKCS at about 57° N, 19° W, appearing strongly in October 2006, with weaker features dispersed northwards from this feature along the southern edge of Hatton Bank to about 59° N, 15° W, appearing strongly in January 2009.

-D: A weak, dispersed feature is visible at the western edge of the Rockall Bank at about 57° N, 15° 30’ W, appearing strongly in July 2011.
+D (see Figure 13(b)): A weak, dispersed feature is visible at the western edge of the Rockall Bank at about 57° N, 15° 30’ W, appearing strongly in July 2011.